Linguistic Dependencies and Statistical Dependence: Evaluating CPMI dependencies

 \subsection{Method}

-We use gold dependencies for sentences from the Wall Street Journal, from the Penn Treebank (PTB) corpus of English text hand-annotated for syntactic structure~\citep{marcus.m:1994,demarneffe.m:2008}.
-The PTB is annotated in the form of constituency parses, which we convert these into basic Stanford Dependencies~\citep{demarneffe.m:2006stanforddep,demarneffe.m:2008sdmanual}, as is standard for evaluating dependency parsing tasks.
-We evaluate all extracted dependency trees on the standard development split (WSJ section 22, consisting of 1700 sentences).
+We use gold dependencies for sentences from the Wall Street Journal (WSJ), from the Penn Treebank (PTB) corpus of English text hand-annotated for syntactic constituency parses~\citep{marcus.m:1994}, converted into Stanford Dependencies~\citep{demarneffe.m:2006stanforddep,demarneffe.m:2008}. \footnote{We use Stanford CoreNLP v3.9.2 to convert.} We evaluate all extracted dependency trees on the full development split (WSJ section 22, consisting of 1700 sentences).
+For comparison with other work in unsupervised grammar induction, we also report results on the WSJ10 (all 389 sentences of length $\le10$ from section 23, the test split, as used in e.g.~\citet{yang.s:2020}) in~\S\ref{sec:results-supplemental-ptb}.

+To compare results across languages we use the Parallel Universal Dependencies treebanks subset of Universal Dependencies~\citep[][v2.7]{nivre.j:2020ud2}.
+These consist of 1000 sentences translated into 20 languages.